Poughkeepsie Colts: Colonial League 1948–1950

 The Poughkeepsie Chiefs advanced to the 1948 Colonial League Finals.
-Managed by Steve Mizerak, the Chiefs had a 76–61 regular season record, finishing in 2nd place, 9.0 games behind the 1st place Port Chester Clippers.
+Managed by Steve Mizerak, the Chiefs had a 76–61 regular season record, finishing in second place, 9.0 games behind the first place Port Chester Clippers.
 In the 1948 Playoffs, Poughkeepsie defeated the New Brunswick/Kingston Hubs 4 games to 1.
 In the Colonial League Finals, the Port Chester Clippers defeated the Poughkeepsie Chiefs 4 games to 1.
 Poughkeepsie had season home attendance of 38,573 at Riverview Field.

-The 1949 Poughkeepsie Chiefs finished 5th in the Colonial League standings and missed the playoffs.
-The Chiefs finished with a 45–78 record under Managers Woody Williams, Elmer Weingartner and Gabe Mauro.
+The 1949 Poughkeepsie Chiefs finished fifth in the Colonial League standings and missed the playoffs.
+The Chiefs finished with a 45–78 record under managers Woody Williams, Elmer Weingartner and Gabe Mauro.
 Riverview Field home season attendance was 25,123, an average of 409 per game.

 In their final season of minor league play, Poughkeepsie won an abbreviated championship.
-The 1950 Poughkeepsie Chiefs were in 1st place in the league standings when the Colonial League folded on July 16, 1950.
-The Poughkeepsie Chiefs had a record of 43–26 losses, 3.0 games ahead of the 2nd place Kingston Colonials.
+The 1950 Poughkeepsie Chiefs were in first place in the league standings when the Colonial League folded on July 16, 1950.
+The Poughkeepsie Chiefs had a record of 43–26 losses, 3.0 games ahead of the second place Kingston Colonials.
 Robert Doyle was the 1950 manager.

 After Colonial League folded on July 16, 1950, minor league baseball has not returned to Poughkeepsie.

 The ballpark

 From 1903 to 1950, Poughkeepsie minor league teams hosted minor league home games at Riverview Field.
 Opened in 1903, the ballpark had a capacity of 4,500 (1949) and 5,500 (1950).
-Riverview Field was located at 4 Liberty Street, Poughkeepsie, New York.
+Riverview Field was located at 4 Lincoln Ave in Poughkeepsie, New York.
 Today, the location is still in use as a baseball field, known as Stitzel Field.